3 August 2019

 Humanities Spring Archaeology Boot Camp

 Students read, write, think & dream Classical Archaeology.
 HSABC starts with a five-day orientation in Assisi.
 Students explore nearby Roman cities and sites and learn in the process to recognize the component parts of a Roman city (its amphitheaters cubicula, mosaics, gates, baths, temples, and more!).
 They also do research in our HSABC library, which they then present on site to the rest of the group.
-Then HSABC heads south for intensive, site-specific exploration and study of the ancient Greek city of Paestum and the Roman city of Pompeii, the two classical cities per eccellenza in Italy.
+Then HSABC heads to a beautiful villa (with a swimming pool!) outside Rome with trips into Rome each day (Colosseum, Forum, Pantheon, Vatican Museums at night with jazz concert in the Cortile della Pigna as well as many of this beautiful city's piazzas and gelaterie!) ; we study and explore in particular the ancient Rome of Julius Caesar.
+Then in the evening of July 27th, HSABC heads south for intensive, site-specific exploration and study of the ancient Greek city of Paestum and the Roman city of Pompeii, the two classical cities per eccellenza in Italy.
 Students absorb as much as they can about everything from Latin inscriptions and ancient city-planning, to temple architecture, the history of the domus, and Roman frescoes.
 Students keep a trip book while they are at HSABC and in collages, sketches, poetry, and prose, record their impressions of what they see.
 Conversation, both inside the classroom and out, on site, and in museums, is at the heart of the HSABC experience.
 Our home-base down south is the charming Villa Lucia in Paestum, near the ancient Greek city and a short walk from a beautiful beach; students have time to relax and process the great art and architecture we see and study together.
-HSABC ends with an optional week-long trip to Rome.
-(July 26th to August 2nd).
+On August 3rd, we take everyone back to the Rome Airport.